-European opera since 1750; film and film music; Asian American poetics and theory; melodrama; genre studies; popular culture; affect theory; political theory.
+European opera since 1750; film and film music; Asian American studies; genre studies; gender & sexuality; critical race theory; popular culture; affect theory; political theory.

 Broadly speaking, my work focuses on aesthetic components of personhood in the modern West.
 I am interested in the history of forms, genres, affects, and rhythms that have constituted what a self feels like in (centrally) Europe and the United States.
-“Aesthetic” refers to cultural products like operas and movies, but it also refers to the genres and forms that organize and make sense of ordinary life.
+“Aesthetic” refers to cultural products like operas and movies, but it also refers more broadly to the forms that are available to organize and make sense of ordinary life.
 A lot of my method involves looking at narrative musical works (i.e. opera, film) as imprints or codifications of shapes and gestures that try to get at what something might have felt like in a certain historical moment.

-I've written about 19th-century stage melodrama, speeches in Hollywood film, Wagner and addiction, sentimentality and politics, Asian American aesthetics in the public sphere, and Colin Firth movies, among other things.
-Teaching at Pitt since 2018.
+Topics I’ve written about include 19th-century stage melodrama, time and speed in romance and the couple form, speeches in Hollywood film, Wagner and addiction, sentimentality and politics, Asian American aesthetics in the public sphere, and Colin Firth movies, among other things.
+I regularly teach courses on romantic comedy, media theory, gender and sexuality, political and critical theory, and especially welcome collaboration with students with broad interdisciplinary curiosities.

-“The Voice of Feeling: Liberal Subjects, Music, and the Cinematic Speech.”
+2019 “The Voice of Feeling: Liberal Subjects, Music, and the Cinematic Speech.”
 Oxford Handbook of Voice Studies, ed.
-Nina Sun Eidsheim and Katherine L. Meizel (in preparation).
+Nina Sun Eidsheim and Katherine L. Meizel.

 2018 “What is an Asian American Style?
 Superorganism in the Assimilated Public.”
 Music of Asian America: History, Activism, and Collaborations.
 University of Pennsylvania, November 9-11